Trump, Biden Scrap on Oil, Virus With Just Over a Week to Go

 Though U.S. cases are soaring and deaths are nearing 224,000, Trump insisted that Biden was being too pessimistic.

-“We’re not entering a dark winter,” he said.
+“We’re not entering a dark winter,” he insisted.
 "We’re entering the final turn and approaching the light at the end of the tunnel.
 That’s how I look at it.”

-In fact, infections and deaths are on the rise across the United States.
+In fact, infections, hospitalizations and deaths are on the rise across the United States.

 The seven-day rolling average for daily new cases in the U.S. rose over the past two weeks from 44,647 on Oct.
 8 to 61,141.9 on Oct.
 22, and the rolling average for daily new deaths rose over the same period from 710.3 to 762.9, according to data through Thursday from Johns Hopkins University.